renanmarcos/FinancialEntries/README.md

 Max: ~3s
 Average: ~872ms

 To reproduce the test, you can use `performance.jmx` file in Apache JMeter.
+(Scenario must be recreated)

 ### Notes